-St John’s wort is a herb and sold as a natural health product in New Zealand, at health food stores and pharmacies, for the treatment of depression and other conditions such as anxiety.
+St John’s wort is a herb that is sold as a natural health product in New Zealand at health food stores and pharmacies.
+It is used for the treatment of depression and other conditions such as anxiety.

 What is St John’s wort?